YourNiceCv

 Do This ✅Don't Do This ❌

 Do research the market rate.
-Use data from Hays, Glassdoor, or Totaljobs to back up your request.Don't focus on personal needs.
-Your mortgage or rent increase is not the company's problem; your market value is.
+Use data from Levels.fyi, Glassdoor, or LinkedIn to back up your request.Don't focus on personal needs.
+Your rent increase is not the company's problem; your market value is.

 Do take time to consider.
-"Thank you, I'll review the offer and get back to you tomorrow" is professional.Don't accept immediately.
-Accepting on the spot signals you might have been cheap or desperate.
+"Thank you, I'll review the full offer and get back to you by [date]" is professional.Don't accept immediately.
+Accepting on the spot signals you might have undervalued yourself.

-Do negotiate the total package.
-If the salary is fixed, ask for more holiday, a sign-on bonus, or equity.Don't use ultimatums.
-"Match this or I quit" paints you into a corner.
-Only say it if you are ready to leave.
+Do negotiate total comp.
+If base is fixed, ask for more RSUs, a sign-on bonus, extra PTO, or a faster review cycle.Don't use ultimatums.
+"Match this or I walk" paints you into a corner.
+Only say it if you're ready to leave.

 Do practice your script.
-Rehearse with a friend so you don't stumble over the numbers.Don't apologise for asking.
-"Sorry to be a pain, but..." undermines your confidence.
-You are a business asset, not a nuisance.
+Rehearse with a friend so you sound confident, not nervous.Don't apologize for asking.
+"Sorry to ask, but..." undermines your position.
+Negotiation is expected and professional.

 6. What If They Say No?